-Lydia Fox, President/Founder
+Lydia Fox, Founder/Executive Director

-The Founder/President, Lydia Fox, a former victim of domestic violence and sexual abuse, formed the foundation in support of women and girls that shared a similar plight.
+The Founder/President, Lydia Fox, a survivor of domestic violence and sexual abuse, formed the foundation in support of women and girls that shared a similar plight.
 Ms. Fox has dedicated over 10 years to serving the needs of a vulnerable demographic of women and girls.
-She is driven by her desire is to help victims heal from their past and achieve ultimate success.
+She is driven by her desire to help survivors heal from their past and achieve ultimate success.
 Ms. Fox earned a bachelor’s degree in Criminal Justice with minors in both Psychology and English.
 She is a motivational speaker, advocate, life coach and a woman with a giving heart and a helping hand.
 Working with her board members, volunteers and collaborative partners, she provides numerous support services to women and girls in low-income, high crime communities throughout the Chicagoland area and surrounding communities.

 Jessie Cazares, Vice President

 Ms .
 Cazares has been a public service worker for over 25 years.
 She has devoted her life to helping people of all ages, sex, and genders.
 She is a survivor of domestic violence and an advocate for those that have been in abusive relationships and those that share similar plights.
 Ms. Cazares is a loving mother of 3, as well as, a devoted grandmother.
 She is bilingual and has helped many people within her community and other communities as well.
 Ms. Cazares is extremely instrumental in helping our Spanish speaking and/or bilingual community in transitioning from harmful and/or potentially harmful situations.
 She is a pilar within the community, a respected leader, mentor to many, and friend to all.